surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 Every patch in **Surge** contains two scenes (A & B) and an effect-section.
 A scene is similar to a traditional synthesizer patch as it stores all the information used to synthesize a voice.
-Since there's two scenes in each patch, it's possible to have layered or split sounds stored within a single patch.
+Since there are two scenes in each patch, it’s possible to have layered or split sounds stored within a single patch.
 (see [Scene Select and Scene Mode](#scene-select-and-scene-mode)).

 ![Illustration 2: Both scenes and all effect settings are stored in every patch.](./images/Pictures/illu2.png)